-We will be talking a lot about reduction rules in this text.
-By reduction rule we mean a rule that can be applied to a graph to produce a different graph.
-The following notation shows when a graph can be produced by the application of reduction rules starting from another graph:

-\begin{definition} Let $G$ and $H$ be graphs and $\bm{S}$ be some set of reduction rules.
-We use $G\bm{S}H$ to denote that $H$ can be produced by some application of a reduction rule from $\bm{S}$.
-We use $G\bm{S^*}H$ to denote that $H$ can be produced from $G$ by some finite sequence of applications of reduction rules from $\bm{S}$. \end{definition}

-If $\bm{R}$ is a single rule, we write $G\bm{R}H$ as shorthand for the application of the singleton set containing $\bm{R}$.

-During the reduction of the graph we will need to keep track of certain restrictions otherwise lost by the removal of vertices and edges.
-We will maintain these restrictions in the form of a set of pairs on the vertices of the graph:

-\begin{definition} Given a graph $G=(V,E)$ a \textit{set of constraints} $\mathscr{C}$ is a set of pairs $(v,w)$, where $v,w\in V$.
-This set can contain pairs of a vertex with itself, but can contain each pair only once. \end{definition}

-Though the different forms of gonality use the same concept of a set of constraints, the restrictions given by a constraint differ between them.
-What a constraint means for each type of gonality will be explained in their respective sections.

-Our final goal with each set of reduction rules is to show that they can be used to characterize the graphs in a certain class by reduction to the empty graph.
+A \emph{reduction rule} is a rule that can be applied to a graph to produce a smaller graph.
+Our final goal with the set of reduction rules is to show that it can be used to characterize the graphs in a certain class, that of the graphs with divisorial gonality two, that of the graphs with stable gonality two, and that of graphs with stable divisorial gonality two, by reduction to the empty graph.
 For this we need to make sure that membership of the class is invariant under our reduction rules.